RagnarGrootKoerkamp/BAPCtools/skel/problem_cfp/author.md

-name: Your name
+Name: Your name
-email: your@email.address
+Email: your@email.address

 Relevant experience:
 - e.g. BAPC participant in year